Spread the love

 Nature-based learning can also help to improve concentration and focus in young children.
 By exploring the natural environment, children can learn to observe and appreciate the smaller details of their environment, as well as develop their ability to focus.
 Activities such as bird-watching, or collecting and sorting objects, can help children to develop their concentration and focus.

-See also The Wonders of the Grand Canyon
+See also The Spectacle of the Great Barrier Reef

 Nature-based learning can also help children to relax and unwind.
 Activities such as exploring a creek, or listening to the sound of the wind in the trees, can help children to take a break from their busy lives and reconnect with nature.